-The worker entered an appeal against the ruling handed down by the LSG, and the case will go before the federal Labour Tribunal (Bundessozialgericht, abbreviated BSG).
+The worker entered an appeal against the ruling handed down by the LSG, and the case will go before the Federal Social Court (Bundessozialgericht, abbreviated BSG).

-2. Decision of the federal Labour Tribunal (BSG) of 8 December 2021
+2. Decision of the Federal Social Court (BSG) of 8 December 2021

 One morning in September 2018, a Homeoffice worker went from his bedroom to his work station located one floor lower, to begin his workday.
 As he went down the spiral staircase, he slipped and broke a thoracic vertebra.